-RCCs and QRTPs are expected to always maintain cleanliness.
+RCCs are expected to always maintain cleanliness.
 This includes sanitizing the most used common areas often as well as ensuring there are no hazards that could result in the youth getting injured.
+Ensuring working and running plumbing; free from clogs/standing water.
 All broken equipment or furniture should be removed and replaced immediately, especially anything that is detrimental to the youth's well-being.
 All walls, windows, and floors should also be cleared of any debris or broken glass and repaired promptly, if necessary.